 Researchers suspect sleep apnea causes abnormal heart rhythms, which lead to sudden cardiac death, for a number of reasons.

 “Sleep apnea may lower oxygen levels, activate the fight-or-flight response and change pressure in the chest when the upper airway closes, stressing the heart mechanically,” he explains.

 It may increase inflammation and cause unhealthy changes in blood vessels as well.

 Sleep apnea affects about 12 million Americans, according to the National Heart, Lung and Blood Institute, many of whom have not been undiagnosed.
 Symptoms include:

 If you have any of these symptoms, it’s important to talk to your doctor.
 A visit to a sleep medicine specialist may be in order.

-“Early identification and treatment of sleep apnea are key,” says Dr. Mehra.
+“Early identification and treatment of sleep apnea are key,” he says.
 “Several studies now link severe obstructive sleep apnea to higher mortality — even after accounting for risk factors such as obesity.”

 In a five-year study of nearly 11,000 people, those with obstructive sleep apnea had a higher risk of sudden cardiac death.
 At greatest risk were those aged 60 and older with moderate to severe apnea (20 episodes an hour).

-When their oxygen saturation levels dipped below 78 percent — preventing air from flowing into the lungs — their risk increased by 80 percent.
+When their oxygen saturation levels dipped below 78% — preventing air from flowing into the lungs — their risk increased by 80%.

-“In addition, our group has shown that people with severe obstructive sleep apnea have a two-to-fourfold greater risk of abnormal heart rhythms than people without sleep apnea,” Dr. Mehra notes.
+“In addition, our group has shown that people with severe obstructive sleep apnea have a two-to-fourfold greater risk of abnormal heart rhythms than people without sleep apnea,” he says.